vikulin/OGK-Inspector/README.md

+# OGK-Inspector

-OGK-Inspector is the official Android companion app for the OGK Inspector firmware, designed to interface with supported hardware via USB serial (compatible with Android 7.0 and above).
-Key features include:
+OGK-Inspector is the official Android companion app for the OGK Inspector firmware, built to interface with supported hardware via USB serial (compatible with Android 7.0 and above).
+Designed for precision calibration and spectrometer diagnostics, it now features enhanced integration with the latest calibration code updates and a **comprehensive isotopes database** for improved calibration accuracy.

+## Key Features
-  * Real-time gamma spectrum drawing
+- **Real-time gamma spectrum visualization** with improved accuracy
-  * Automatic resolution (FWHM) calculation
+- **Optimized resolution (FWHM) calculation** reflecting calibration refinements
-  * Built-in terminal for manual spectrometer troubleshooting
-  * System information display
+- **Advanced troubleshooting terminal** for direct spectrometer command execution
+- **Common isotopes database** for streamlined calibration and isotope identification
+- **Comprehensive system diagnostics** with detailed calibration status insights

-Ideal for developers, technicians, and researchers working with OpenGammaKit-based spectrometers.
+Ideal for developers, technicians, and researchers working with OpenGammaKit-based spectrometers who require precise calibration workflows and real-time spectral analysis.

 <p align="center">
   <br>